poeticoding/yolo_elixir/README.md

 One of the next goals (listed in the TODO section below) is to support models with different input and output sizes.
 This update would allow the library to work with YOLO models trained on other datasets or even custom datasets, making it more flexible and useful.
 ## TODOs
 ### Improvements
 * [ ] Support dynamically different input and output shapes.
-(This is going to be foundamental to support different models with custom classes).
+(This is going to be fundamental to support different models with custom classes).
 * [ ] Kino library to easily visualize detections

 ### Experiments